Keriz/imx7-iis-fpga2wifi/notes.md

 BBLAYERS += "${BSPDIR}/sources/meta-python2"
 ```

-- Now build the image using
+- Now build the image using bitbake (see images that can be built in the YUG)

 ```bash
 bitbake fsl-image-machine-test
 "WARNING: You are running bitbake under WSLv2, this works properly but you should optimize your VHDX file eventually to avoid running out of storage pace"
 ```

 - Grab a coffee and wait :)

 ## Flash the SD Card (my setup is using WSL)

-I recommend using dd for linux users or Balena Etcher for the Windows fellows.
+I recommend using dd for linux users (see below) or Balena Etcher for the Windows fellows.

 The image can be found in `./build/tmp/deploy/images/imx7ulpevk/fsl-image-machine-test-imx7ulpevk.wic.bz2`.

 - Copy the image on your windows mounted directory using `scp` (WINDOWS WSL ONLY) and then use Balena Etcher.